Moderna COVID vaccine protects children — even more than adults, trial study finds

 It’s too early to know if children, like adults, might benefit from a third dose.

-More than 130 million adults are fully vaccinated in the U.S., about 39% of the population, according to a Centers for Disease Control and Prevention tracker.
+More than 130 million people are fully vaccinated in the U.S., about 40% of the population, according to a Centers for Disease Control and Prevention tracker.

 Why heart condition seen in few young people after COVID vaccine is no cause for alarm